alexhang212/SparrowVis_Pipeline/README.md

 bash SamplePipeline.sh ../MeerkatInput/VK0001.mp4
 ```

 If you have a bunch of videos, I also provided a script that runs every video in a loop.
 So you can run them overnight!
-To run that, just run:
+To run that, just do:

 ```
 bash SamplePipeline_Loop.sh